coderofsalvation/docker-znc/README.md

 ## Initial Configuration

-Run a temporary container with a docker volume (znc) mounted to /znc for initial configuration

     docker run --rm -it -v znc:/znc mantlepro/znc --makeconf --datadir /znc

-Choose https when prompted.
+Choose https and port 6697 when prompted.

 Once the configuration is complete run your znc server